dhlab-epfl/cadasters/README.md

 # Cadasters segmentation
-Demo for venitian cadaster segmentation
+Demo for venitian cadaster segmentation.
+This work was presented at the Digital Humanities 2017 conference in Montréal, [_Machine Vision algorithms on Cadaster Plans_](https://infoscience.epfl.ch/record/254960/files/final_abstract.pdf).

 This code is a demo for the segmentation of the venitian cadaster.
 It is a work in progress and is not optimized.
 Comments and suggestions are welcome.